isaak-coursework/udacity-data-engineering/p6-capstone/README.md

 # Data Engineering Capstone Project

+## Project Intent

+## Technologies Used

+### Running the Project Locally

+## Other Scenarios

+- The data was increased by 100x.
+- The pipelines would be run on a daily basis by 7 am every day.
+- The database needed to be accessed by 100+ people.

 ## AWS Glue - Local Development Environment

 This folder contains resources for running an AWS Glue 2.0 development environment locally in Docker.